Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Ensemble Sparsity Signal Models

 \subsection{Sparse Modeling for a Single Signal}

 To motivate the use of a factored representation for modeling sparsity, we begin by considering the structure of a single sparse signal $x \in \real^N$ that has $K \le N$ nonzero entries.
 We note that the degrees of freedom in such a signal are captured in the $K$ locations where the nonzero coefficients occur and in the $K$ nonzero values at these locations.
-It is possible to decouple the location information from the value information by writing $x = P \theta$, where $\theta \in \real^K$ contains only the nonzero entries of $x$, and where $P$ is an $N \times K$ identity submatrix that includes $x$ in its column span.
+It is possible to decouple the location information from the value information by writing $x = P \theta$, where $\theta \in \real^K$ contains only the nonzero entries of $x$, and where $P$ is an $N \times K$ identity submatrix\footnote{An $N \times K$ {\em identity submatrix}, $K < N$, is a matrix constructed by selecting $K$ columns from the $N \times N$ identity matrix $\mathbf{I}_{N \times N}$.
+The selected columns need not be adjacent, but their order is preserved from left to right.} that includes $x$ in its column span.
 Any $K$-sparse signal can be written in this manner.

 In light of the above, to model the set of all possible sparse signals, define $\mathcal{P}$ to be the set of all identity submatrices of all possible sizes $N \times K'$, with $1 \le K' \le N$.
 We refer to $\mathcal{P}$ as a {\em sparsity model}, because the concept of sparsity can in fact be defined within the context of this model.
 To be specific, given an arbitrary signal $x \in \real^N$, one can consider all possible factorizations $x = P \theta$ with $P \in \mathcal{P}$.
 Among these factorizations, the dimensionality of the unique smallest representation $\theta$ equals the {\em sparsity level} of the signal $x$; in other words, we will have $\mathrm{dim}(\theta) = \|x\|_0$.